deltachat/provider-db/README.md

 ## limit RCPT TO header

-With the optional top-level option `max_smtp_rcpt_to=MAX` you can set the max. number of recipients that should be used in an `RCPT TO:` smtp header.
+With the optional top-level option `max_smtp_rcpt_to=MAX` you can set the maximum number of recipients that should be used in an `RCPT TO:` smtp header.
 If a message needs to be sent to more recipients, multiple messages are sent out,